openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 > **Note:**
 >
 > - If a thread holds the read lock multiple times, the read lock is only released when the number of release operations matches the number of acquire operations.
 If the read lock is released and there are threads waiting for the write lock, one of them will be awakened.
-> - In fair mode, if the write lock is released and there are threads waiting for the read lock, these waiting threads will be awakened first.
+> - In fair mode, if the write lock is released and there are threads waiting for the read lock, those waiting threads will be awakened first.
 If no threads are waiting for the read lock but there are threads waiting for the write lock, one of them will be awakened.
-> - In non-fair mode, if the write lock is released, there is no guarantee whether threads waiting for the write lock or those waiting for the read lock will be awakened first; this is left to the implementation.
+> - In non-fair mode, if the write lock is released, there is no guarantee whether waiting write-lock threads or read-lock threads will be awakened first; this is implementation-dependent.

 Exceptions: